Poltanek/Poltanek/README.md

 <div align="left">

 ### > My Aims
-To learn & improve on skills in MySQL, Python, and Java
+To learn & improve on skills in SQL, Python and Java

+Currently working on creating a RobCo TUI Puzzle Game from Fallout 4 in Python using either asciimatics, Curses, etc with whatever I consider to code it in.
+If you have any ideas let me know!

 </div>